opendatacube/datacube-core/docs/installation/database/setup.rst

     # A blank host will use a local socket.
 Specify a hostname (such as localhost) to use TCP.
     db_hostname:

+    # Port is optional.
+The default port is 5432.
+    # db_hostname:

     # Credentials are optional: you might have other Postgres authentication configured.
     # The default username otherwise is the current user id.